-NCM, Inc. was incorporated in Delaware as a holding company with the sole purpose of becoming a member and sole manager of NCM LLC, a limited liability company owned by NCM, Inc., Cinemark, Regal and AMC.
+NCM, Inc. was incorporated in Delaware as a holding company with the sole purpose of becoming a member and sole manager of NCM LLC, a limited liability company owned by NCM, Inc., Cinemark and Regal.
 The terms "NCM", "the Company" or "we" shall, unless the context otherwise requires, be deemed to include the consolidated entity.

 The Company operates the largest cinema advertising network reaching movie audiences in the U.S., allowing NCM LLC to sell advertising under long-term ESAs with the founding members and certain third-party network affiliates, under long-term network affiliate agreements.
 Beginning in mid-March 2020, each of the Company's founding members and all of its network affiliates announced that their theaters would be temporarily closed to address the COVID-19 Pandemic and almost all of the theaters within the Company's network remained closed until late August 2020.
-The Company generated no intheater advertising revenue for the period that the theaters were closed.
-On September 4, 2020, the Company resumed advertising within the theaters that were open in its network, however, in-theater advertising revenue continues to be adversely impacted as attendance remains lower than historical levels due to government restrictions including mandated patron capacity limitations and a continued lack of new major motion picture releases.
-In October 2020, Regal announced the re-closure of its theaters in the United States.
-As of December 31, 2020, 40.5% of the theaters within the Company's network were open.
+Following the reopening of the theaters within the Company's network in the third quarter of 2020, in-theater advertising revenue continued to be adversely impacted as attendance remained limited until major motion picture releases resumed during the second quarter of 2021 and by the third quarter of 2021 all of the theaters within the Company's network were open.

 On September 17, 2019, NCM LLC entered into the 2019 ESA Amendments.
-The 2019 ESA Amendments extended the contract life of the ESAs with Cinemark and Regal by four years resulting in a weighted average remaining term of the ESAs with the founding members (based on pre-COVID-19 attendance levels) of approximately 18.7 as of December 31, 2020.
-The network affiliate agreements expire at various dates between March 31, 2021 and July 22, 2031.
-The weighted average remaining term (based on pre-COVID-19 attendance levels) of the ESAs and the network affiliate agreements together is 16.3 years as of December 31, 2020.
+The 2019 ESA Amendments extended the contract life of the ESAs with Cinemark and Regal by four years resulting in a weighted average remaining term of the ESAs with the founding members (based on pre-COVID-19 attendance levels) of approximately 17.7 years as of December 30, 2021.
+The network affiliate agreements expire at various dates between March 14, 2022 and December 31, 2037.
+The weighted average remaining term (based on pre-COVID-19 attendance levels) of the ESAs and the network affiliate agreements together is 15.5 years as of December 30, 2021.

-As of December 31, 2020, NCM LLC had 162,572,146 common membership units outstanding, of which 78,040,818 (48.0%) were owned by NCM, Inc., 42,290,694 (26.0%) were owned by Regal, 40,850,068 (25.1%) were owned by Cinemark and 1,390,566 (0.9%) were owned by AMC.
+As of December 30, 2021, NCM LLC had 166,815,233 common membership units outstanding, of which 80,626,889 (48.3%) were owned by NCM, Inc., 43,026,794 (25.8%) were owned by Regal, 43,161,550 (25.9%) were owned by Cinemark and 0 (0.0%) were owned by AMC.
 The membership units held by the founding members are exchangeable into NCM, Inc. common stock on a one-for-one basis.